Privacy Hub

 (c) MARKETING SERVICES

 Equifax will use some of the data it holds about you to assist clients with their marketing activities.
-The data that is available for such use is limited and we restrict the use of your data by our clients to only certain marketing activities, which are summarised below, with further details provided in SECTION 10 (Marketing Services).
+The data that is available for such use is limited, and we restrict the use of your data by our clients to only certain marketing activities summarised below, with further details provided in SECTION 10 - EQUIFAX’S MARKETING SERVICES.

 In any event, you have control of whether or not your data is used for marketing activities, and if you would prefer that it is not used for such activities, you have a right to object (please see SECTION 9.4 for more details).